olmax99/treesnqsweb/README.md

 ```

-- What is the directory the actual data is written to?
+- Into which local directory is the actual data written to?

 ```
 $ kubectl get pv